parente/tott/doc/syllabus.rst

 I will determine final grades based on the following percentages:

 * 55% programming assignments
-* 35% final project
+* 30% final project
-* 10% class attendance, participation, and effort
+* 15% class attendance, participation, and effort

+    * 10% for sharing your work on the in-class exercises
+    * 3% for contributing to the class discussions
     * 2% for showing up to all classes
-    * 5% for attempting the in-class exercises
-    * 3% for contributing to the class discussions and evaluations

 Policies
 --------